Wanglaoda/vaadin-waypoints/README.md

 ## License & Author

-Add-on is distributed under Apache License 2.0.
-For license terms, see LICENSE.txt.
+Add-on is distributed under MIT License.
+For license terms, see LICENSE.

-MyComponent is written by <...>
+This addon is written by Christian Duße

 # Developer Guide